-Price action based trading relies solely on the price chart for making trading decisions.
+Price action trading relies solely on the price chart for making trading decisions.
 Price movement is the purest indicator traders have.
 Price determines profit and loss, nothing else.

 Price action traders believe the price tells you everything you need to know.
 And it’s true.
 You don’t make money off fundamentals, off indicators, or off statistics.
 Money is only made based on price movements.
 If you buy and the price goes up, you have a potential profit there.
-It doesn’t matter if every indicator and every fundamental and economic figure says something should rise.
-If it doesn’t, and you bought it, there is no profit there.
+It doesn’t matter if every indicator and every fundamental and economic figure says something should rise, if it doesn’t, and you bought it, there is no profit there.

 Price action is king/queen.

-The video goes over the basics of trading price action.
+The video below goes over the basics of trading price action.
 These concepts are not trading strategies.
 Strategies involve finding exact entry and stop loss points, as well as position sizing.

 Analyzing price action is noting how the price is acting so we can choose when and what strategies we want to implement.

-In the video I use forex pairs in the examples, but the same concepts are applicable to trading stocks as well.
+In the video, I use forex pairs in the examples, but the same concepts are applicable to trading stocks as well.